2015 Cricket World Cup: Prize money

 This means that if the winner had remained undefeated throughout the group stage of the tournament, they would have won a total of $4,245,000 (winner's prize plus $45,000 for each group stage win), while a team eliminated in the group stage without any wins would have gotten $35,000.

 Venues

 Each venue hosted 3 pool stage matches.
 The quarter-finals were in Sydney, Melbourne, Adelaide and Wellington, the semi-finals were played in Auckland and Sydney, and the final was played in Melbourne.
 Altogether there were 49 matches in 14 venues, with Australia hosting 26 games and New Zealand hosting 23 games.

-Each venue hosted 3 pool stage matches.
-The quarter-finals were in Sydney, Melbourne, Adelaide and Wellington, the semi-finals were played in Auckland and Sydney, and the final was played in Melbourne.
-Altogether there were 49 matches in 14 venues, with Australia hosting 26 games and New Zealand hosting 23 games.